PBC48/ECE-3400-Fall-2018/docs/lab1.md

 ## Robot

-We built the robot with a chassis and two servos with wheels attached, and placed the Arduino on top.
-We also built in a 5v DC phone charging port to power the robot.
-Finally, we wrote a simple Arduino program for the robot to drive in a square.
+We built the robot consisting of a chassis and two servos with wheels attached, and mounted the Arduino on the chassis.
+We also attached a 5V DC phone charging port to power the robot.
+Finally, we wrote a simple Arduino program for the robot to drive in a square:

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/Code-robotDrive.PNG" width="300">
     <font size="2">
-    <figcaption> Schematic for controlling blink with potentiometer
+    <figcaption> Robot Square Driving Code
     </figcaption>
     </font>
 </figure>

+Overall, the schematic for the robot is as follows:

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/Schematic-Robot.PNG" width="600">